 What is the best perk of staying at the Island House Hotel Orange Beach?
 The beach!

 Located along Perdido Beach Boulevard, the hotel sits right on the Gulf of Mexico coast.
 Hotel guests have direct access to the softest white-sand beach on which I’ve ever walked.
 Imagine taking a barefoot stroll, letting warm waves splash your ankles, any time you want.
-You can while staying at the Island House Hotel.
+You can when you stay at the Island House Hotel Orange Beach.

-Just follow one of the two wooden pathways connecting the hotel’s pool area to the sugar sand beach for romantic walks, morning jogs, relaxing sunbathing, or building sandcastles.
-There are also opportunities for water-sport enthusiasts to snorkel, windsurf, and paddleboard along the beach.
+Just follow one of the two wooden pathways connecting the hotel’s outdoor pool area to the sugar sand beach for romantic walks, morning jogs, relaxing sunbathing, or building sandcastles.
+There are also opportunities for watersport enthusiasts to snorkel, windsurf, and paddleboard along the beach.

 Pro Tip: When you check into Island House Hotel Orange Beach, be sure to ask if there are available rooms on the upper floors for the best vantage point.
 That brings me to …